Amber McBride: We are all So Good at Smiling

 McBride's second young adult novel in verse, We are all so Good at Smiling, about clinical depression and healing from trauma, was published in January 2022.
 The novel was inspired by the author's experience with depression during the COVID-19 pandemic, prompted by her author friend Ally Malinenko's own novel about her lived experience with cancer, which she called inspired by her impression that "no one ever writes about the kids who live.
 The sentiment resonated with McBride.

 McBride says one of the goals of her novel was to make it clear that "not even Baba Yaga or Anansi the spider is [sic] immune to depression", hoping that her novel facilitates open dialogue about mental health struggles.

 Gone Wolf

 McBride's middle grade debut, Gone Wolf, is a dual-timeline story centering two Black girls, one living in the year 2111 and escaping a dystopian U.S, and one living in Charlottesville during the COVID-19 pandemic, dealing with generational trauma through figments of her imagination.
 It was published by Feiwel and Friends.
 It was a finalist for the Heavy Medal Mock Newbery by School Library Journal in January 2024.

+Awards and honors

+In 2021, Me (Moth) was named one of the year's best books by NPR, Shelf Awareness, and Time.
+Booklist included it on their lists of "Best First Novels for Youth" and Booklist Editors' Choice: Books for Youth.

+In 2025, The Leaving Room was named one of the best young adult books of the year by Publishers Weekly and Shelf Awareness.